MrFuzzyPants11/Microsoft-Rewards-AHK/Other p (unkown)/README.md

 	Run mousePosFinder.ahk and press F6 to show mouse coordinates.
 F7 terminates script.

 ## Thirdly:
-	Open Selected custom (MA for multilpe accounts) with file > open with > notepad (or prefered text editor)
+	Open Selected custom with file > open with > notepad (or prefered text editor)

 ## Fourthly:
-	With reference to the video guide (LINK TBD)
-	Replace the variables with their corresponding value.
-They are labelled so you can ctrl + F3 and replace all similar at once.
+	With reference to the video guide (https://youtu.be/2uWfjv9vO3g?t=178) Replace the variables with their corresponding value.
+They are labelled so you can ctrl + F3 and replace all smilar at once.

 ## Fifthly:
 	You're done!
 It's really that simple.